ietf-wg-alto/draft-alto-oam-yang/objectives.md

 ## Scope of Data Model for ALTO O&M

-What is in the scope of this document?
+Generally, the following items are in the scope of this document:

-- Data model for deploy an ALTO server/client.
+- Data model for deploying an ALTO server/client.
-- Data model for operate and manage a running ALTO server/client.
+- Data model for operating and managing a running ALTO server/client.
-- Data model for functionality/capability configuration for ALTO services.
+- Data model for functionality/capability configuration of ALTO services.
 - Data model for monitoring ALTO-related performance metrics.

-What is not in the scope of this document?

 This document does not define any data model related to specific implementation, including: